 If you made it this far, then you’re on your way to becoming a web developer.
 It pays to know what kind of work goes into creating a website.
 We are not going to lie that it can be daunting at times depending on what you want to put out there.

-If you want to spare yourself of the guesswork and the headache of creating your own website, consider what we can do for you.
-We here at Accentuate IT can help you get your page up from design, branding, and optimisation.
-We can even assist you in registering your domain and host your website.
+If you want to spare yourself the guesswork and the headache of creating your website, consider what we can do for you.
+We here at Accentuate Web Design and Marketing can help you get your page up from design, branding, and optimisation.
+We can even assist you in registering your domain and hosting your website.